The Man Who Sold the World (album): Music and lyrics

 The Man Who Sold the World was a departure from the largely acoustic and folk rock sound of Space Oddity.
-According to music critic Greg Kot, it marked Bowie's change of direction into hard rock.
+According to the music critic Greg Kot, it marked Bowie's change of direction into hard rock.
 Stephen Thomas Erlewine of AllMusic described the album as "almost all hard blues rock or psychedelic folk rock", while Doggett writes that it is "filled with propulsive hard rock".
 Much of the material has a distinct heavy metal edge that distinguishes it from Bowie's other releases, and has been compared to contemporary acts such as Led Zeppelin and Black Sabbath.
-According to Marc Spitz, Ronson was intent to make a heavy blues album "worthy of Cream."
+According to Marc Spitz, Ronson was intent on making a heavy blues album "worthy of Cream".
+The music writer Simon Reynolds, comparing parts of the album to Van Der Graaf Generator and Comus, interpreted it as "Bowie trying to pass for an underground band", despite having already abandoned hippy values.

 Like the music, the lyrics are significantly darker than its predecessor.
 According to Doggett, they contain numerous themes that Bowie would continue to explore throughout the rest of the 1970s decade, including "madness, alienation, violence, confusion of identity, power, darkness and sexual possession".
 The lyrics have also been seen as reflecting the influence of such figures as Aleister Crowley, Franz Kafka and Friedrich Nietzsche.
-Since Bowie wrote most of the lyrics at the last minute, O'Leary writes that The Man Who Sold the World is a more "coherent" concept album than his fifth and eighth albums, Ziggy Stardust (1972) and Diamond Dogs (1974), respectively.
+Since Bowie wrote most of the lyrics at the last minute, O'Leary argues that The Man Who Sold the World is a more "coherent" concept album than Ziggy Stardust (1972) and Diamond Dogs (1974).
 He continues, saying that the songs "mirror and answer each other", sharing similar themes and imagery.